-As highlighted in clause 13.3.2.2 of TS 33.501 [3] mTLS based authentication in indirect communication is not achieved because of by hop-by-hop security.
-Thus, there is no means to verify that an CCA token request sent by SCP on behalf of a certain NF Service Consumer, is actually authorized by this consumer as specified in 13.3.1.2 of TS 33.501[3] NOTE 3.
-Also, CCA tokens do not provide integrity protection on the full service request as highlighted in 13.3.8.1 of TS 33.501 [3].

-Editor’s Note: Further assessment is FFS
+In direct communication scenarios, the NF Service Consumer and the NRF mutually authenticate each other before the access token request.

+In indirect communication, it is possible to achieve mutual authentication between the NF Service Consumer and the NRF when communication model C (Annex R of TS 33.501 [3]) is used and the NF Service Consumer requests the access token directly from the NRF.
+In the remaining indirect communication and roaming scenarios, end-to-end mutual authentication cannot be achieved.

+Whether it is sufficient to assume that a SCP is trustworthy to overcome the risks, can be further investigated.

 5.4 BSP#4: Protecting Redirect-Based Flows

 5.4.1 Description of best practice

-This best practice addresses protecting redirect-based flows, as described in clause 2.1 of RFC 9700 [2].
+This best practice addresses protecting redirect-based flows, as described in section 2.1 of RFC 9700 [2].

+Redirect-based flows are OAuth 2.0 authorization flows where the client is redirected through the browser to the authorization server to authenticate and grant access, and the authorization result is returned via a redirect back to the client.

 5.4.2 Usage in 5G SBA

-There is no security related usage in 5G SBA.
+Redirect-based flows are not used in 5G SBA.

 5.4.3 Assessment

-Redirect-Based Flows are OAuth 2.0 authorization flows where the client is redirected through the browser to the authorization server to authenticate and grant access, and the authorization result is returned via a redirect back to the client.
-Redirect-Based Flows as a feature is not applied in 5G SBA.
+Redirect-based flows as a feature is not applied in 5G SBA.
 Therefore, no further investigation is required.

-Editor’s Note: Assessment is FFS

 5.5 BSP#5: Resource Owner Password Credentials Grant

 5.5.1 Description of best practice

-This best practice addresses Resource Owner Password Credentials Grant, as described in clause 2.4 of RFC 9700 [2].
+This best practice addresses resource owner password credentials grant, as described in section 2.4 of RFC 9700 [2].

+The resource owner password credentials grant is an OAuth 2.0 flow where the client directly uses the user’s username and password to obtain an access token, typically only used in highly trusted scenarios.

 5.5.2 Usage in 5G SBA

-There is no security related usage in 5G SBA.
+Resource owner password credentials grant is not used in 5G SBA.

 5.5.3 Assessment

-The Resource Owner Password Credentials Grant is an OAuth 2.0 flow where the client directly uses the user’s username and password to obtain an access token, typically only used in highly trusted scenarios.
-Resource Owner Password Credentials Grant as a feature is not applied in 5G SBA.
+Resource owner password credentials grant as a feature is not applied in 5G SBA.
 Therefore, no further investigation is required.

-Editor’s Note: Assessment is FFS

 5.6 BSP#6: OAuth 2.0 Authorization Server Metadata

 5.6.1 Description of best practice

-This best practice addresses OAuth 2.0 Authorization Server Metadata, as described in clause 2.6 of RFC 9700 [2].
+This best practice addresses OAuth 2.0 Authorization Server Metadata, as described in section 2.6 of RFC 9700 [2].

-Editor’s Note: Further description is FFS
+Authorization servers publish OAuth Authorization Server Metadata according to RFC 8414 [y] to enable automatically security features, to reduce client misconfigurations and to facilitate rotation of cryptographic keys.

 5.6.2 Usage in 5G SBA

-There is no security related usage in 5G SBA.
+OAuth 2.0 Authorization Server Metadata is not used in 5G SBA.
+Cryptographic key rotation is facilitated by the access token retrieve key service operation.

 5.6.3 Assessment

-Editor’s Note: Assessment is FFS
+OAuth 2.0 Authorization Server Metadata as a feature is not applied in 5G SBA security.
+Token-based authorization uses only a few and well-defined features of OAuth 2.0, so there is no need to enable automatically security features or reduce client misconfigurations.
+Therefore, no further investigation is required.

 5.7 BSP#7: Termination of TLS at intermediary

 5.7.1 Description of best practice

-This best practice addresses Termination of TLS at intermediary, as described in clause 2.6 and clause 4.13 of RFC 9700 [2].
+This best practice addresses Termination of TLS at intermediary, as described in section 2.6 and section 4.13 of RFC 9700 [2].
+This current best practice is linked to the BSP#20.

 5.7.2 Usage in 5G SBA

-There is no security related usage in 5G SBA.
+TLS terminating reverse proxy deployment architecture is not used in 5G SBA specifications.

 5.7.3 Assessment

-Termination of TLS at intermediary that act as reverse proxy on upper layer is a mechanism that is not applied in 5G SBA.
+Termination of TLS at an intermediary that acts as reverse proxy on upper layer is a mechanism that is not applied in 5G SBA specifications.
 Therefore, no further investigation is required.

-5.8 BSP#8: Cross origin resource sharing (authorization endpoint)
+5.8 BSP#8: Cross-Origin Resource Sharing (authorization endpoint)

 5.8.1 Description of best practice